filakhtov/gentoo-use-docs/www-client/lynx.md

 This flag should be enabled if there is a need to access IDN names.

-### ipv6
-Pass the `--enable-ipv6` option to the configure script.
-Enable support for the IPv6 protocol to provide an ability to access IPv6-enabled websites.

-This flag should be enabled if there is a need to access IPv6-enabled websites.

 ### nls
 Pass the `--enable-nls` option to the configure script.
 Use the Gettext library to provide an ability to translate programs messages into different languages based on the system locale settings.